 When plaque—that sticky film of bacteria—accumulates along your gumline, your body responds with inflammation.
 This is your immune system’s way of fighting the bacterial invasion.
 The result?
 Red, swollen, and tender gums that bleed easily when you brush or floss.

 This condition is called gingivitis, and it’s the earliest stage of gum disease.
 The good news?
-At this stage, the damage is completely reversible with proper care.
+It’s often reversible with proper care.

 While plaque is the usual suspect, other factors can contribute: